 Schedule Performance Indicator is an index showing the efficiency of the time utilized on the project.
 Schedule Performance Indicator can be calculated using the following formula:

-The formula mentioned above gives the efficiency of the project team in utilizing the time allocated for the project.
+The formula mentioned above gives the project team’s efficiency in utilizing the time allocated for the project.

 4. To Complete Schedule Performance Indicator (TSPI)